petartzdravkov/php-clothing-store/README.md

 # php-clothing-store
-First webshop that I was working on while learning web dev with PHP.
+First webshop while learning web dev with PHP.
 Still haven't studied databases so data is being written to .jsons.
+Done with PHP and Bootstrap.